Kintyre/ksconf/README.md

       --inplace, -i         Replace the input file with a sorted version.
 Warning this a potentially destructive operation that may move/remove comments.
-      -F, --force           Force file storing even of files that contain the special 'KSCONF-NO-SORT' marker.
-This only prevents an in-place sort.
-      -q, --quiet           Reduce the amount of output.
-In '--inplace' only files that were updated or contained errors are reported.
       -n LINES, --newlines LINES
                             Lines between stanzas.

+    In-place update arguments:
+      -F, --force           Force file sorting for all files, even for files containing the special 'KSCONF-NO-SORT' marker.
+      -q, --quiet           Reduce the output.
+Reports only updated or invalid files.
+This is useful for pre-commit hooks, for example.

 ### ksconf.py unarchive